Etiquette: How to Survive in an Office Full of Men

 Today’s post about surviving in an office full of men is written by Vanessa Burke.
-Vanessa is an aspiring freelance writer and graduate with an English degree from Arkansas and a faithful Razorback.
+Vanessa is an aspiring freelance writer, Arkansas graduate with an English degree, and a faithful Razorback.

 Remain Assertive